 The Puerto Rican boa (Chilabothrus inornatus) is a terrestrial boa endemic to the island of Puerto Rico.
 This species has been classified as Endangered in the United States since 1970.
 Here we used expert opinion and published studies to develop a demographic projection model, which was used to assess the predicted future status of the Puerto Rican boa (hereafter, PR boa) under several potential scenarios.

 Life History

 Key Threats

 Methods

 Expert Meeting

 On March 5-6, 2018, a team of species experts met to develop a modeling framework that would inform this SSA.
+I will add text here.
+But not today.

 Demographic Matrix Model